hmmclean/Module_10_Homework/README.md

 # Folders and Files
   * Starter_Code - folder which contains the following:
+       * Part 1: Analyze and Explore the Climate Data
           * climate_starter - jupyter notebook of code for part 1 of the assignment.
+       * Part 2: Design Your Climate App
-  *  app - python file
+          * app - python file with code for part 2 of the assignment.
+       * Resources
-  *  Resources - folder which contains provided data files, hawaii_measurements, hawaii_stations, and hawaii sqlite.
+          * Folder which contains provided data files: hawaii_measurements, hawaii_stations, and hawaii sqlite.